Trump attempts reset with American jobs pitch

 “Firms might be induced to move some production back to the US, if it is strictly aimed at US consumers.
 But they will be equally encouraged to offshore production that is aimed at export markets.”

-The former reality star will seek the cheers of his supporters in Orlando — a bid to restore momentum to his already embattled administration.
-AFP
+The former reality star will seek the cheers of his supporters in Orlando—a bid to restore momentum to his already embattled administration.